Graduation Degree Requirements

 The National Resident Matching Program (NRMP) requires institutions to certify student eligibility for all students wishing to participate in The Match; thereby, indicating whether students are eligible to enter residency training by July 01.
 By January 1st in the student’s established graduation year, students’ schedules must reflect all course requirements to be considered eligible to participate in the NRMP.

 In order to certify that an Advanced Integration Level student is on track to graduate, the student’s schedule must reflect all course requirements no later than January 1st, and on an on-going basis throughout January, February, and March.
 Students may continue to modify their schedules after this date; however, all degree requirements must be completed by the last date of the final enrollment block.
-OMSE will run periodic degree audits through April in order to provide a final graduation list for Advancement Committee approval in late spring.
+The Office of Medical Education will run periodic degree audits through April in order to provide a final graduation list for Advancement Committee approval in late spring.
 Students that do not meet the criteria will be referred to the Associate/Assistant Dean for Students for continued guidance and support to ensure the requirements are completed.

-Please note that federal education loans are calculated and disbursed on a semester basis and require students to be enrolled in a minimum of six semester credits at all times to be considered eligible.
+Please note that federal education loans are calculated and disbursed on a semester basis and require students to be enrolled at least half time to be considered eligible.
 The LCOM academic year is divided into two semesters

 for billing and aid purposes: spring (January 1 through June 30) and fall (July 01 through December 31).